Ersho/Autonomous-Skiing/README.md

 # Autonomous-Skiing
-Experiment on simulator for Autonomous skiing
+Experiment on simulator for Autonomous skiing on the Game SNOW. http://www.snowthegame.com/

 ## Libraries used
   * Opencv